Walkerburn RFC

+The club announced its closure on 17th April, 2024 citing a gradual decline in player participation and the lack of sufficient player numbers impacting their ability to compete effectively.

 Walkerburn Sevens

-The club organise the annual Walkerburn Sevens tournament.
-It is the finale of the Border Sevens Circuit; being the last Sevens tournament of the season.
+The club organised the annual Walkerburn Sevens tournament.
+It was the finale of the Border Sevens Circuit; being the last Sevens tournament of the season.
 It is known as the Prince of the Sevens.